 - 1. To notify Central Office of impending vacancies so that the district will recruit qualified and effective teachers - 2.
 To provide timely orientation for new staff - 3.
 To assign each new teacher an experienced mentor - 4.
-To provide quality staff development

-5. To provide administrative support to all personnel
+To provide administrative support to all personnel